 Unlike all of the servers described above which run under the ZWESVSTC started task as address spaces for USS processes, the cross memory server has its own separate started task ZWESISTC and its own user ID ZWESIUSR that runs the program ZWESIS01.

 Release notes

 Learn about what is new, changed, or removed in ZoweTM.

-Zowe Version 1.15.0 and later releases include the following enhancements, release by release.
+Zowe Version 1.18 and earlier releases include the following enhancements, release by release.